 The US Bureau of Labor Statistics reports that the annual median salary for skincare specialists (including LHR technicians) was $28,940 as of May 2013.
 The lowest paid 10% of skincare specialists earned less than $17,480 while the highest paid 10% earned more than $56,930.
 Earnings generally increase with education, certification and experience.

-According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 25% between 2010 and 2020, which is considered faster than average for all occupations.
+According to the US Department of Labor, job growth for skincare specialists (including laser hair removal technicians) is expected to increase by 40% between 2012 and 2022, which is considerably faster than average for all occupations.
 This is due to the growing popularity of laser hair removal, which has become more affordable and less painful thanks to technological advances.
 Growth of the salon and spa industry is also creating job opportunities for laser hair removal technicians.

 Due to liability concerns, demand will be highest for technicians with medical training (nurses and physician’s assistants).
 Employers strongly prefer candidates with demonstrated professional skill and national certification.

 LHR technician jobs are posted on the websites of spas, salons, clinics and on online job boards.
 Technicians can also find jobs by networking with former employers and clients.